neulab/prompt2model/prompt2model/readme.md

 ### Dataset Retrieval

 The pipeline begins with dataset retrieval.
-The `MockRetriever` class is used to retrieve dataset dictionaries from HuggingFace based on the given `PromptSpec`.
+The `MockRetriever` class is used to retrieve dataset from HuggingFace based on the given `PromptSpec`.
-The retrieved dataset dictionaries represent the training, validation, and testing datasets.
+The retrieved dataset contains the training, validation, and testing dataset splits.

 ### Dataset Generation

-The `MockDatasetGenerator` class is used to generate additional dataset dictionaries from OpenAI LLMs based on the given `PromptSpec` and the desired number of examples for each dataset split (train, validation, and test).
+The `MockDatasetGenerator` class is used to generate the additional datasets from OpenAI LLMs based on the given prompt and the desired number of examples for each dataset split (train, validation, and test).

 ### Dataset Processing

 The pipeline then proceeds with dataset processing.
-The `MockProcessor` class is used to process the retrieved and generated dataset dictionaries.
-The processor has the option to include an encoder in the processing step.
-The processed dataset dictionaries are obtained by calling the `process_dataset_dict` method of the processor.
+The `MockProcessor` class is used to process the retrieved and generated dataset, transferring the data into seq2seq fashion.
+The processed datasets are obtained by calling the `process_dataset_dict` method of the processor.

 ### Model Retrieval

 The next step is model retrieval.
-The `MockModelRetriever` class is used to retrieve a model name from HuggingFace based on the given `PromptSpec`.
-The model name represents a pre-trained model suitable for the task specified in the prompt.
+The `MockModelRetriever` class is used to retrieve a model name of a pre-trained model on HuggingFace, suitable for the task specified in the prompt.

 ### Model Training